Back to Blogs

 Travellers short on time often explore this region through focused journeys like a 4-days North Vietnam travel package:

-For a slower pace and longer time on the water, the 6-days North Vietnam Halong Bay Cruise offers a more immersive experience:
+For a slower pace and longer time on the water, the 6-days North Vietnam Halong Bay Cruise offers a more immersive experience.
+Many travellers also wonder whether to choose Ha Long Bay or the quieter Lan Ha Bay for their cruise experience.
+See our comparison of Ha Long Bay vs Lan Ha Bay to decide which option suits your itinerary.

 Ha Giang Loop